alykamb/r2s/README.md

 export default connect(mapStateToProps, counterActions)(Counter)
 ```

-The first argument of the connect function is a function which receives the state and returns and object, which will be passed to the component as Props.
+The first argument of the connect function is a function which receives the state and returns an object, which will be passed to the component as Props.
 The rest of the arguments are actions objects (the ones with Subjects) which will be passed as props functions.

 The connect can receive n actions objects as arguments, as follows:
 ```javascript